null Skip to main content

 Q3.
 Can I use milk for treatment?

-Some use diluted milk, but experts agree that water or saline is the most reliable treatment for pepper spray in eyes.
+Some use diluted milk, but experts agree that water or saline is the most reliable pepper spray treatment for eyes.

 Q4.
 When should I see a doctor?